tango-controls/rfc/1/Tango.md

 **Tango** aims to be extremely flexible and can be used to interface any kind of hardware or software system which can be accessed via one of the software languages supported by Tango (C++, Python, Java and JavaScript).

-The **goal of Tango** is to provide a way of representing all physical and software systems which need to be controlled by a control system as Tango Devices.
+The **goal of Tango** is to provide a way of representing all physical and software systems which need to be controlled by a control system as Tango Devices (see [RFC 2/Device](/2)).

-**Tango Devices** are software components which have *Commands* (methods), *Attributes* (data) and *Properties* (configuration) and are accessible on the network or locally.
+**Tango Devices** are software components which have *[Commands](/3)* (methods), *[Attributes](/4)* (data), *[Properties](/5)* (configuration) and *[Pipes](/6)* (data streaming) and are accessible on the network or locally.

 A **Tango control system** consists of a collection of Tango Devices, a Tango Database and a set of applications for configuring and controlling the Devices via well defined Application Programmers Interfaces (APIs).
-Tango defines and maintains official APIs for *C++, Python, Java, JavaScript and REST*.
+Tango defines and maintains official APIs for *C++, Python, Java, JavaScript and REST* but could be implemented in any programming language which is Turing complete.

 The *Tango Database* serves the purpose of defining and declaring all Devices in the control system and their configuration parameters.
-The Database also stores Naming Service for clients who need to establish a connection to any or all Devices.
+The Database also stores Naming Service for clients who need to establish a connection to any or all Devices (see [RFC 6/Database](/6)).

-The software used in large facilities can be compared with the software for stock markets – huge amount of data must be displayed on the monitor in a real time and being processed and being saved in databases for post processing.
+The software used in large facilities can be compared with the software for stock markets – huge amounts of data must be displayed on the monitor in a real time and being processed and being saved in databases for post processing.

-The *Tango toolkit* was mainly developed for research facilities needs, but the idea and concept (philosophy) behind was to create a framework for control systems in general.
-It is based on the idea that distributed objects are really suited to design and implement control systems.
-TANGO was based on this concept, and can be described as an Object Oriented distributed control system.
+The *Tango toolkit* was initially developed for research facilities needs, but the idea and concept (philosophy) behind was to create a framework for control systems in general.
+It is based on the idea that distributed objects are ideally suited to design and implement control systems.
+TANGO is based on this concept, and can be described as an Object Oriented distributed control system.
 A number of requirements were defined in the original design [1] :

 1. *Device* network object with the minimum of functionality necessary for a distributed control object
-2. Use *CORBA* communication protocol while hiding details
+2. Use *CORBA* communication protocol while hiding details [2]
 3. Support following communication paradigms - *synchronous, asynchronous and event driven*
 4. Support *Device hierarchies* by sub-classing Device and by composing new types of Devices from existing types of Devices
 5. Support modern programming patterns like *multi-threading*